Mongolia Tax Calculator (2026)

 Frequently asked questions

 Mongolia uses a progressive tax system with three brackets: 10% on income up to MNT 120 million, 15% on income between MNT 120-180 million, and 20% on income above MNT 180 million.
-You'll also receive a standard deduction credit of MNT 240,000 that reduces your tax liability, though this phases out once your income exceeds MNT 36 million.
+After you account for the standard deduction credit of MNT 240,000, your effective rate will be lower depending on your total income.

-As an employee in Mongolia, you contribute 11.5% of your gross income toward social insurance, which includes pension (8.5%), health (2.0%), benefit (0.8%), and unemployment (0.2%) insurance.
-These contributions are capped at MNT 910,800 per month, so high earners won't pay contributions on income above that threshold.
+Employee social contributions total 11.5% of your gross income, broken down as: 8.5% for pension insurance, 2.0% for health insurance, 0.8% for benefit insurance, and 0.2% for unemployment insurance.
+These contributions are capped at MNT 10,929,600 annually, so high earners won't pay the full 11.5% on income above that threshold.

 What's the difference between my gross salary and take-home pay in Mongolia?

-Do non-residents pay a different tax rate in Mongolia?
+Is there a flat tax rate for non-residents working in Mongolia?

 Compare Mongolia with another country